 Eating fresh, locally grown (ideally, organic) corn-on-the-cob with a sprinkle of fresh-chopped herbs (tarragon, basil, cilantro, mint) and a generous drizzle of olive oil is a toothsome summer treat.
 I only eat corn-on-the-cob when it is in season.
 And, in New York’s Hudson Valley, corn is at its eating best in August and early September.

 Fresh corn-on-the-cob is a good source of minerals, especially potassium, as well as magnesium and phosphorus.
 Corn-on-the-cob also contains folate and a fair amount of protein (for example, one large ear contains apx.
 5 grams of protein).
 Although corn-on-the-cob is a starchy vegetable, its relatively high fiber content makes it a complex carbohydrate that the body digests more slowly, which helps keep blood sugar stable.

 A corn note: Most of the field corn grown in the U.S.—apx.
 90%—is genetically modified and used for animal feed and ethanol; it also winds up in processed foods by way of corn-based sweeteners (e.g., high fructose corn syrup, corn syrup, etc.), starches and oils.
 On the other hand, only a small percentage of sweet corn grown in the U.S.—for human consumption—is genetically modified.1 At least…for now.

 Like fish, corn is a food that is so simple to cook…yet—more often than not—it ends up overcooked!
 If you’ve ever eaten at an old-school New England seafood restaurant, where the lobster arrives with mealy, over-boiled corn, you’ll know exactly what I mean!

 Some years ago, my husband and I stumbled across the late Craig Claiborne’s boiled corn recipe in the New York Times Cookbook.
 Though dubious that a recipe so seemingly straightforward and simple would produce such a good outcome, we were happily proven otherwise.
 If you follow it to the letter, this classic recipe guarantees that you’ll have perfectly cooked corn-on-the-cob every time!

 Perfectly Cooked Corn-on-the-Cob

-4 to 6 ears of locally grown corn, shucked, silks removed and wash well
+4 to 6 ears of locally grown, ideally non-GMO, sweet corn, shucked, silks removed and washed well.

 Fill a Dutch oven or a large heavy-bottomed pot two-thirds full of fresh cold water.
 Cover, and bring water to a roiling boil.
 Do not salt the water.